openandclose/pdfslash/docs/intro.rst

     (pdfslash) <-- this

-Most commands only take one argument (page numbers), box commands take two (page numbers and cropbox).
+Most commands only take one argument (page numbers), box commands take two or three.

 .. code-block:: none